 TL;DR (Too Long; Didn't Read)

-For fishermen, higher-end fish finders offer by far the easiest way to determine the depth of the thermocline.
-It's simply a matter of knowing how to read the instrument's display, which will differentiate the thermocline layer from the upper and lower layers with color.
+For fishermen, higher-end fish finders offer by far the easiest way to calculate depth to the thermocline.
+It's simply a matter of knowing how to read the instrument's display, which will differentiate the thermocline layer from the upper and lower layers using color.

 Fishing resorts and state fisheries often do the work of locating thermoclines and publish their depths and temperature breaks for sports fishermen.